 Stop Forms and incident reports shall have detailed information regarding probable cause for the stop of vehicles stemming from an ALPR hit.

-Members shall upload ALPR hits that result in an arrest or incident report to .
+Members shall upload ALPR hits that result in an arrest or incident report to the designated storage in accordance with Division procedures.

 Members who observe that fixed-position ALPRs are in need of repair shall advise the OIC, who contacts the RTCC.
 The RTCC contacts the LPR vendor or the IT department.